fthompson24/Horiseon/README.md

 Description:
-To improve to accessibility of a web page by refactoring its base code.
+To improve to accessibility of a web page by refactoring its starter code.

 User Story:
 AS A marketing agency